 The E911 system is considered to be one of the most advanced in the State of Idaho.
 The "E" stands for "Enhanced" 911 service.
 Enhanced 911, or E911, is a system which routes an emergency call to the appropriate 911 answering point (PSAP) for the caller's location, and automatically displays the caller's phone number and address.
 The 911 call taker will typically ask the caller to verify the information, which appears on his or her computer screen.
 In most areas, phone number and location information is available for 911 calls made from a cellular/wireless phone.
 When calling from a cellular telephone it's important to be aware of your surroundings, look for landmarks and when driving stop at a safe place and then place your call to 911.

-Your call is routed by the phone company, to the Public Safety Answering Point at Blaine County Emergency Communications, where it will be answered by a Public Safety Communications Specialist.
+Your call is routed by the phone company, to the Public Safety Answering Point at Blaine County Emergency Communications, where it will be answered by an Emergency Communications Officer.

 Yes!
-Before being assigned to take 911 calls, each Telecommunicator Recruit undergoes 180 hours of mandatory classroom and hands-on training, under the supervision of a trainer.
-Telecommunicators then undergo many additional hours of training to enable them to perform other tasks, such as police or fire dispatching.
-In addition, all Telecommunicators are trained in Emergency Medical Dispatch to deliver pre-arrival instructions on how you can help before emergency units arrive.
+Before being assigned to take 911 calls, each Emergency Communication Officer Recruit undergoes 180 hours of mandatory classroom and hands-on training, under the supervision of a trainer.
+Emergency Communication Officers then undergo many additional hours of training to enable them to perform other tasks, such as police or Emergency Medical Dispatch and Emergency Fire Dispatch to deliver pre-arrival instructions on how you can help before emergency units arrive.

 Calls to 911 should be reserved for emergencies such as:

 In 2016, Blaine County Emergency Communications Center began accepting Text to 9-1-1 within Blaine County.
 This was a cooperative effort between counties, creating the ability to send a text message to 9-1-1 in Blaine, Gooding, Jerome, Lincoln, and Twin Falls Counties.